grscheller/neovim-notes/notes/04-AdvTradViCommands.md

 With `%`, if you are not currently on a grouping symbol, move to the first one on the current line and jump to its matching partner.
-Plugins like Syntastic can change the meaning of what is a matching symbol for different file types.
+Neovim's treesitter can change the meaning of what is a matching symbol for different file types.

 If scrolloff is set in init.vim, some of these commands get modified,